YKariyado/LG/Readme.md

 ## Description

 Implemented both original and sandpile models in 3D environment with spatialized sounds.
-You can explore
+You can explore patterns with random case.
+The rules are defined by users.

 ![3DLG image](_image/3d_original.png)